 Data analysis questions typically come in groups of two or three.
-They’re usually in the second half of the question set and are often accompanied by a chart.
-There are a few steps you should follow to help you answer these questions.
+They’re usually in the second half of the question set and are often paired with a chart.
+Use the same process each time to keep these questions straightforward.

-Briefly look at the charts to get an overall sense of the data
+Briefly scan the charts to get an overall sense of the data

-Read the question and determine what information is needed
+Read the question and identify what information you need

 Do the math needed to get the answer

-Reread the question to double-check and select the answer
+Reread the question to confirm you answered what was asked, then select your answer

-Tip 2: The most common data interpretation question asks you to determine a percentage change or a percent of a whole.
-Remember, a percentage change is found by using (change)/(original), and the percent of a whole uses (comparing group)/(whole).
+Tip 2: The most common data interpretation questions ask for either a percentage change or a percent of a whole.

 For this question, refer to the figure and chart below.